Clovis North Coding Club hosts innovation challenge

 FRESNO, Calif.
-(KSEE) — The coding club at Clovis North is holding an innovation challenge.
+(KGPE) — The coding club at Clovis North is holding an innovation challenge.

 Participants have 48 hours to create a solution to a particular real-world problem, just revealed at the start of the event: